datafeedr/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.2.30 - 2018/05/07 =
+* Fixed bug where unserializing the $product array in update class failed.

 = 1.2.29 - 2018/04/09 =
 * Fixed bug related to bulk import tool unable to move forward if an image URL was missing.